Each step is calculated.

 I take a deep breath and act.

 Alexandra Kharazi is a cardiothoracic surgeon, mother to four-year-old Harper, and a passionate writer.
-She can be reached on LinkedIn, Instagram, and TikTok.
+She can be reached on her website, Alexandra Kharazi, MD, LinkedIn, Instagram, and TikTok.
 She is the author of The Heart of Fear: A Surgeon’s Collection of Stories on Adversity, Passion and Perseverance.